son-of-gridengine/sge/doc/README-DRMAA.txt

 Content
 -------
 1. Introduction
-2. Getting Started
+2. Getting Started with the C Binding
-3. Getting Support
+2. Getting Started with the Java Binding
 4. Copyright

 1. Introduction